Blogging is back

 Probably neither the blogs, nor the RSS be the solution.
 Boredom may be the biggest problem.

 However, I think that decentralized networks, like ActivityPub’s fediverse, are a breath of fresh air that for me, if nothing else, has rejuvenated me.
-Perhaps, as José Luis Orihuela says, the misguided expectations, the antiviral design and the change in scale complicate the jump from Twitter to Mastodon.
+Perhaps, as José Luis Orihuela says, the misguided expectations, the antiviral design and the change of scale complicate the leap from Twitter to Mastodon.
 But if we think that a fediverse node doesn’t have to be a Mastodon instance, but a simple WordPress blog, then everything changes.
 That’s why I think the blog is back and that it wasn’t dead.
 I was just partying.

 Comparte en Mastodon